Contemporary Artist · Harlem, New York · NYC

 The Beginning

 Wesley was raised on Manhattan's Lower East Side and is now based in Harlem.
-His practice is shaped by the layered realities of New York, where identity is continually constructed, defended, and redefined.
+His practice as a NYC contemporary artist is shaped by the layered realities of New York, where identity is continually constructed, defended, and redefined.
 The work did not begin with the city.
 It began with a personal reckoning.
 The pull between who he was and who he was becoming.
 Between old comfort and necessary growth.
+That tension lives in every one of one contemporary wall art piece he creates — collector contemporary art rooted in something real.

 02